siddsabata/codedeck/README.md

 ### Troubleshooting

+**Environment Issues**:
+- Run `./docker-start.sh` - it will validate your configuration and guide you through fixes
+- The script checks for common issues like missing `.env`, invalid paths, and placeholder values

 **"Git repository not found"**:
+- The startup script will offer to create the repository for you
 - Verify `GIT_REPO_PATH` is the absolute path to your attempts repository
 - Make sure the directory exists and is a Git repository (`git status` should work)